Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Cow Beer+ is a tteokbokki restaurant and is located right next to Ewha Womans University.

-I’ve gone twice and here’s what I got: vegan Rose tteokbokki ($13.70 USD) – this was highly recommended from other vegans and it was filling and creamy, but it’s definitely not a solo dish!
+I’ve gone twice and here’s what I got: vegan Rose tteokbokki ($13.70 USD) – it was filling and creamy.
 The portions are meant for 2-3 people.

 The second time I decided to try a bunch of their sides on the menu.
 Each one was SO TASTY: